Quick Specs

 - Less durable

 The Vertice jacket has a roomy fit that allows you to comfortably wear a puffy coat or fleece underneath when conditions are cold and wet.
-Compared to some of our other favorite ultralight rain layers, like the Montbell Versalite (Men’s)(Women’s) and Outdoor Research Helium (Men’s)(Women’s), the Vertice is more comfortable when paired with insulating layers – due in large part to the looser sleeves and wrist cuffs.
+Compared to some of our other favorite ultralight rain layers, the Vertice is more comfortable when paired with insulating layers – largely due to the looser sleeves and wrist cuffs.

 The Vertice is long enough to cover your bum, which is convenient when taking breaks on wet rocks or logs.
 It also means the seat of your shorts or pants isn’t bearing the brunt of the runoff from your jacket, so you’ll stay a little warmer when it’s wet out.